 The COPS Office will review your request and the supporting information that you provide and will make a determination as to whether or not an exception can be granted to the general rule regarding competition.
-If submitting a sole source justification request to the COPS Office, please use the format described in section II, "Procurement Process," on page 67.
+If submitting a sole source justification request to the COPS Office, please use the format described in the section "Procurement Process."

-For more information on sole source justification, please review the fact sheet:
+For more information on sole source justification, please review the fact sheet: https://cops.usdoj.gov/pdf/2017AwardDocs/Sole Source Justification Fact Sheet.pdf.

-http://www.cops.usdoj.gov/pdf/2016AwardDocs/Sole Source Justification FactSheet.pdf.